awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-sagemaker-edge-manager.md

 For more information about creating edge packaging jobs and inference components that work with SageMaker Edge Manager, see [Deploy Model Package and Edge Manager Agent with AWS IoT Greengrass](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-greengrass.html) in the *Amazon SageMaker Developer Guide*\.

-The [Get started with SageMaker Edge Manager](get-started-with-edge-manager-on-greengrass.md) tutorial shows you how to set up and use the SageMaker Edge Manager agent on an existing Greengrass core device, using AWS\-provided example code that you can use to create sample inference and model components\.
+The [Tutorial: Get started with SageMaker Edge Manager](get-started-with-edge-manager-on-greengrass.md) tutorial shows you how to set up and use the SageMaker Edge Manager agent on an existing Greengrass core device, using AWS\-provided example code that you can use to create sample inference and model components\.

 When you use SageMaker Edge Manager on Greengrass core devices, you can also use the capture data feature to upload sample data to the AWS Cloud\.
 Capture data is a SageMaker feature that you use to upload inference input, inference results, and additional inference data to an S3 bucket or a local directory for future analysis\.
 For more information about using capture data with SageMaker Edge Manager, see [Manage Model](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-manage-model.html#edge-manage-model-capturedata) in the *Amazon SageMaker Developer Guide*\.